DynamoBen/WIFItally/README.md

 My design allows for up to 255 tally lights (1-256).
 Each light has independently dimmable Tally and Operator light(s) and the operator sees both live and preview indicators.
 Each tally light is configurable via a webpage, allowing the user to change WIFI settings, the intensity of each LED, and upgrade firmware.
 Because this design uses WIFI it can be used internationally without any special licensing.

 One of the nicest parts of this design is the software bridge used to control them.
-It can control all the affected cameras for a given shot even a PIP shot, and does so just by including special text in the shot name.
+It can control all the affected cameras for a given shot, even a PIP shot, and does so just by including special text in the shot name.

 ### Features
 * Tally and Operator LEDs